technophilist/Lookup/README.md

 - Moshi + Moshi Kotlin CodeGen for deserializing responses from the API.
 - Uses [Kotlin Gradle DSL](https://docs.gradle.org/current/userguide/kotlin_dsl.html).

+## Underlying Model
+Under the hood, the app uses the [classifier-north-america-v1 image classifier built by Google](https://www.kaggle.com/models/google/landmarks/frameworks/tensorFlow1/variations/classifier-north-america-v1).
+So, the app will be able to recognize all the famous landmarks in the north america region that the classifier was trained to identify.

 ## Remote API's / Client SDK's
 - [Gemini Client SDK](https://ai.google.dev/tutorials/android_quickstart)